AI Summary

 Do I Need to Change My DNS Records?

-If you’re sending WordPress emails with an email address ending in @gmail.com, you don’t need to change any DNS records.
+If you’re sending from an address ending in @gmail.com, you don’t need to change any DNS records.
 You can ignore the warnings in WP Mail SMTP.

 Why Are My WordPress Emails Not Going to Gmail Alias?